circleci/circleci-docs/jekyll/_cci2/index.md

 permalink: /2.0/
 ---

-Welcome to CircleCI documentation!
-Included here are tutorials, samples, and reference documentation for CircleCI.
+Use the tutorials, samples, how-to, and and reference documentation to learn CircleCI.

 <hr>
 <div>